A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading requires a $2,000 safety net buffer before your first payout.
 Alpha Futures has no safety net requirement.

-Overall, Lucid Trading scores higher (77 vs 67) on our trader-friendliness index.
-Key advantages: lower starting cost, faster path to funded, fewer trading restrictions, more lenient consistency rules.
+Overall, Lucid Trading scores higher (75 vs 67) on our trader-friendliness index.
+Key advantages: lower starting cost, faster path to funded, fewer trading restrictions, more lenient inactivity policy, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.